spaceshark123/NeuralNetwork/README.md

 - **Multiple Loss Functions**:  Supports major loss/error functions: Mean Squared Error, Sum Squared Error, and Categorical Cross-Entropy.

 - **Multiple Optimizers**: Includes popular optimizers like Stochastic gradient descent (SGD), SGD with momentum, AdaGrad, RMSProp, and Adam.
-Supports additional, custom optimizers using the `NeuralNetwork.Optimizer` interface.
+Supports additional, custom optimizers using the `Optimizer` interface from the `com.github.spaceshark123.neuralnetwork.optimizer` package.

 - **Weight Initialization**: Utilizes weight initialization techniques like Xavier (for linear, sigmoid, and tanh) and He (for relu) for better convergence.